iconmaster5326/SiralimJSON/README.md

 ## Contributing Manual Fixups to SiralimJSON

 Some data cannot be accurately scraped, and this data needs manually fixed up.
 If you'd like to fix data, or add useful notes to anything, you can make a merge request with changes to our manual fixups.

-TODO!
+See the [fixups](fixups) directory for more information.

 ## Contributing Code to SiralimJSON